-Late assignments are accepted up to one week after the posted due date, with a 10 point deduction.
+Late assignments are accepted up to one week after the posted due date, with a 10 point deduction each day late.
 No late work will be accepted after the last day of class.

-Mid Term and/or Final Exam Information: The final exam will be on Tuesday, July 18, 2023.
+Mid Term and/or Final Exam Information: The final exam will be on Tuesday, July 16, 2024.